 Beyond the Scale: How Bioelectrical Impedance Analysis (BIA) Unlocks the Blueprint of Your Health

-When you step onto a scale, you get a single number.
-But that number is a blunt instrument.
-It doesn’t tell you how much of your weight is lean muscle, how much is metabolic fat, or how well your cells are actually absorbing nutrients.
+When you step onto a scale, you see a single number.
+However, this number is a blunt instrument.
+What does it leave out about your true health?
+It doesn't reveal how much of your weight is lean muscle, how much is metabolic fat, or how well your cells are absorbing nutrients.

 At 360 Wellness Hub, we treat the whole person, not just isolated symptoms.
-Because physical health and mental well-being are intrinsically connected, we use advanced diagnostics to eliminate the guesswork.
+Physical health and mental well-being are intrinsically connected.
+We use advanced diagnostics to eliminate the guesswork.
 A cornerstone of this biological assessment is Bioelectrical Impedance Analysis (BIA)—a powerful, non-invasive technology that reveals exactly what your body is made of and how it functions at a cellular level.

-At its core, BIA functions on a simple biological principle: different tissues in the human body conduct electricity differently based on their water content.
+At its core, BIA operates on a simple biological principle: different tissues in the human body conduct electricity differently based on their water content.

-When you look at this advanced system, the process is entirely seamless.
-You place your hands and feet on specialized sensory plates or patches, and the device sends a completely painless, low-intensity alternating electrical current (usually less than 1 (mA) through your body.
+When you look at this advanced system, the process is seamless.
+But how does the device gather so much information from something as simple as placing your hands and feet on a few plates?
+You place your hands and feet on specialized sensory plates or patches.
+The device sends a completely painless, low-intensity alternating electrical current (usually less than 1 mA) through your body.

 As that current travels, it encounters two types of electrical forces, collectively known as impedance: